paulferrett/synergy-wholesale/README.md

 Notes
 -----

-Only the following calls have been implemented so far:
+Only the Domain Name and SMS API calls have been implemented

-* balanceQuery
-* domainInfo
-* checkDomain
-* bulkcheckDomain

 TODO:

 * Implement all the other calls to the SynergyWholesale API